Magazine

 Gothic Bridge

-Gothic Bridge, one of Central Park’s cast-iron bridges (along with Pinebank Arch and Bow Bridge) is currently under construction.
-The Conservancy is repairing or recasting the bridge’s decorative elements, depending on their current state.
-To ensure that the cast iron and steel match existing colors, our staff is also conducting research and analysis.
+Gothic Bridge, one of Central Park’s cast-iron bridges (along with Pinebank Arch and Bow Bridge) completed its restoration.
+As seen here, the Conservancy repaired the bridge’s decorative cast-iron elements, as well as replaced the tongue-and-groove pine decking and painted the cast iron and steel to match the bridge’s existing colors.

 * While large restoration projects are necessary, they are also costly and take years to complete.
 The Conservancy’s State of Good Repair program, which these starred projects fall under, mitigates the need for more extensive efforts.
 This program involves additional maintenance work every five to ten years in between major restorations, helping to extend the lifespan of previous restoration efforts and minimize disruptions to Park activity.